What are moral rights?

 What are moral rights clearances?

-Moral rights clearances are permissions required for adapting or using a musical work or sound recording for a specific purpose and by which creators authorize a specific use or of the musical work, performance, or sound recording.
+Moral rights clearances are permissions required for adapting or using a musical work or sound recording for a specific purpose and by which creators authorize a specific use or Any form of modification or alteration of a musical work or sound recording to create a new musical work or sound recording of the musical work, performance, or sound recording.

 For example, you might object to someone making an adaptation of your musical work or using your recorded performance for a commercial advertisement if such adaptation or use would damage your reputation.